Hawaii woman missing for 2 weeks rescued from Maui forest

 Amanda Eller was found injured in the Makawao Forest Reserve, the Maui News reported Friday.

-"I was crying tears of joy," her mother, Julia, said.
+"I was crying tears of joy," Eller's mother, Julia, said.
 "I never gave up hope for a minute.
 I knew that we would find her."

 The physical therapist from the Maui town of Haiku went missing on May 8.
 Her white Toyota RAV4 was found in the forest parking lot with her phone and wallet inside.